krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

   annotations:
     krateo.io/connector-verbose: "true"           # Optional: to enable verbose logging
 spec:
-  authenticationRefs:
+  configurationRef:                               # Reference to a PipelinePermissionConfiguration CR that contains the authentication information.
-    basicAuthRef: azure-devops-basic-auth         # Reference to a CR containing the basic authentication information.
+    name: my-pipelinepermission-config

-  api-version: "7.2-preview.1"                    # Version of the API to use
+    namespace: default

   organization: krateo-kog                        # Name of the Azure DevOps organization
   project: "project-1-classic"                    # ID or name of the project